 Cobargo Seventh-day Adventist Church company (New South Wales) received messages of encouragement and financial support from the British Union Conference (BUC) and Newcastle Seventh-day Adventist Church (United Kingdom), following the recent devastation they experienced as a result of bushfires in early January.

-The initiative began when the children’s ministries director for Newcastle church, Lynne Sesinye-Samwinga, first read about Cobargo’s devastating circumstances on Adventist Record’s website in early January.
+The initiative began when the children’s ministries director for Newcastle church, Lynne Sesinye-Samwinga, first read about Cobargo’s devastating circumstances on Adventist News Online’s website in early January.

 Mrs Sesinye-Samwinga promptly contacted Pastor Dragan Kanazir and elder Wendy Hergenhan from Cobargo church, who provided more details and photos of the burnt buildings.